Hybrid-propellant rocket: Basic concepts

-In its simplest form, a hybrid rocket consists of a pressure vessel (tank) containing the liquid oxidiser, the combustion chamber containing the solid propellant, and a mechanical device separating the two.
+In its simplest form, a hybrid rocket consists of a pressure vessel (tank) containing the liquid oxidizer, the combustion chamber containing the solid propellant, and a mechanical device separating the two.
 When thrust is desired, a suitable ignition source is introduced in the combustion chamber and the valve is opened.
 The liquid oxidiser (or gas) flows into the combustion chamber where it is vaporized and then reacted with the solid propellant.
 Combustion occurs in a boundary layer diffusion flame adjacent to the surface of the solid propellant.

 Generally, the liquid propellant is the oxidizer and the solid propellant is the fuel because solid oxidizers are extremely dangerous and lower performing than liquid oxidizers.
 Furthermore, using a solid fuel such as Hydroxyl-terminated polybutadiene (HTPB) or paraffin wax allows for the incorporation of high-energy fuel additives such as aluminium, lithium, or metal hydrides.

 Combustion

 The governing equation for hybrid rocket combustion shows that the regression rate is dependent on the oxidizer mass flux rate, which means the rate that the fuel will burn is proportional to the amount of oxidizer flowing through the port.
 This differs from a solid rocket motor, in which the regression rate is proportional to the chamber pressure of the motor.